Coneriys/apache4/docs/content/reference/install-configuration/tls/spiffe.md

 provides a secure identity in the form of a specially crafted X.509 certificate, to every workload in an environment.

-Traefik is able to connect to the Workload API to obtain an X509-SVID used to secure the connection with SPIFFE enabled backends.
+apache4 is able to connect to the Workload API to obtain an X509-SVID used to secure the connection with SPIFFE enabled backends.

-!!! warning "SPIFFE can cause Traefik to stall"
+!!! warning "SPIFFE can cause apache4 to stall"
     When using SPIFFE,
-    Traefik will wait for the first SVID to be delivered before starting.
+    apache4 will wait for the first SVID to be delivered before starting.
-    If Traefik is hanging when waiting on SPIFFE SVID delivery, please double check that it is correctly registered as workload in your SPIFFE infrastructure.
+    If apache4 is hanging when waiting on SPIFFE SVID delivery, please double check that it is correctly registered as workload in your SPIFFE infrastructure.

 ## Workload API